Ty182/Proxmox-Homelab-as-Code/README.md

-# Automated Homelab with Proxmox and Terraform
+# Automated Homelab with Proxmox, Packer, and Terraform

 The aim for this project is to build a homelab using infrastructure as code and automation.
 Rather than spend 30min configuring unique VMs, we'll be able to deploy and use VMs within minutes.